jsjoeio/neovim-within-vscode/slides.md

 </style>

 <!--
 Thank you so much for your attention today!
+Hope you enjoyed learning about how to use Neovim in a different way that makes your dev environment more portable.

 If you want to connect, I'm on Twitter @jsjoeio

-Or if you want to come say hi after the talks, here's a list of good topic starters/things i'm into

 Thanks again!
  -->